Lepton Flavour Symmetries: What have we learned?

 Actually, one of the few firm points is the fact that there cannot be exact flavour symmetries, neither for quarks nor for leptons alone.
 The observed masses and mixing angles break any initial flavour symmetry, except possibly for the total baryon and lepton numbers.
 Once excluded that exact flavour symmetries are allowed by data, we could wonder whether they can provide at least some reasonable first order approximation to the observed lepton mass/mixing pattern.
 It turns out that, under mild assumptions, symmetries compatible with this requirement are not very powerful.
 In the normal mass ordering case, the neutrino mass matrix is completely unconstrained and any neutrino masses and mixings are possible.
 The flavour symmetry is useless in the neutrino sector, where it leads to anarchy.
 Therefore, if the present hint for normal hierarchy were confirmed, we would conclude that symmetry breaking effects would play a leading role in a realistic non-trivial model of lepton masses.

 Indeed, the common denominator of most predictive models is the breaking of the flavour symmetry induced by a set of spurions.
 The prototype of these models makes use of a spontaneously broken abelian continuous group.
-While abelian symmetries have played a pivotal role in the development of the field and they can still be considered as a useful bookkeeping tool, they cannot lead to predictions matching the present experimental accuracy.
-Each entry of the mass matrices is predicted order-of-magnitude wise, with intrinsic uncertainties of order one, that cannot cope with the desired level of precision.
-Any successful model of neutrino masses and mixings based on flavour symmetries should rely on non-abelian groups, with a sizable departure of the predictions from the symmetric limit.
+While abelian symmetries have played a pivotal role in the development of the field, they can lead to predictions matching the present experimental accuracy only in the presence of texture zeros, as each entry of the mass matrices is predicted order-of-magnitude wise, with intrinsic uncertainties of order one.
+Any successful model of neutrino masses and mixings based on flavour symmetries should rely on a sizable departure of the predictions from the symmetric limit, most often of a non-abelian group.

 If so well hidden, flavour symmetries can be difficult to identify from the data.
 Moreover in model building sizable breaking effects analyzed to the desired level of accuracy typically involve a non-negligible set of parameters, which weakens the aimed-for predictive power of the construction.
 In the absence of a symmetric limit reasonably close to observation, the whole symmetry approach seems undermined.
 So, why not to abandon it?
 We believe there are several counterexamples to this negative conclusion.
 Perhaps the most impressive one is provided by the modular symmetry that, being non-linearly realized, does not allow any limit where the full modular group remains unbroken.
 The geometrical interpretation of this feature is particularly transparent.
 The modular transformations can be seen as gauge transformations describing all possible equivalent parametrizations of the same torus in terms of a modular parameter.
 For the modular group to be unbroken, we would need a torus not admitting distinct equivalent parametrizations, which is impossible by construction.
 Thus in modular invariant flavour models there is no notion of a symmetric limit, and this does not prevent predictability and precision, at least in principle.
 In the most favorable cases, the neutrino mass matrix is completely determined by symmetry requirements as a function of the modular parameter up to an overall constant.
 In the exact supersymmetry limit, the superpotential does not receive any perturbative or non-perturbative corrections, a unique feature compared to the models based on linearly realized symmetyries.